savannahferretti/project-template/README.md

 │   ├── processed/     <- Final analysis-ready data
 │   └── raw/           <- Original immutable data
 │
-├── figs/              <- Figures and graphics generated │
+├── figs/              <- Generated figures/graphics
-├── notebooks/         <- Jupyter notebooks that call functions from scripts/ │
-├── scripts/           <- Source code for use in this project (e.g., scripts to clean and visualize data) │   ├── clean.py
-│   ├── calc.py
-│   ├── analyze.py
-│   └── plot.py
 │
+├── notebooks/         <- Jupyter notebooks for data analysis/visualizations
+│
+├── scripts/           <- Source code for use in this project
+│
-├── environment.yml    <- File for reproducing the analysis environment
+└── environment.yml    <- File for reproducing the analysis environment
 ```

 Acknowledgements
 -------
 The analysis for this work has been performed on ```<HPC>```.
 This research was funded by ```<GRANTOR>```.```<NAME>``` provided helpful feedback on the first draft.
 Thanks to our colleagues at ```<ORGANIZATION>``` for their continued support.

 --------
 <p><small>This template is based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>.</small></p>